FleekHQ/fleek-docs/docs/hosting/dns-link.md

 ![](imgs/dnslink_setup.png)

 A popup will appear with directions on how to update the DNS records for DNSLink.
-The changes must be done through the domain registrar managing the domain, such as GoDaddy, BlueHost, HostGator, etc...
-The specific steps to update the records vary depending on which service you are using.
+The changes must be done through the domain registrar managing the domain, such as GoDaddy, BlueHost, HostGator, etc. The specific steps to update the records vary depending on which service you are using.

 Furthermore, upon updating the records there is a delay of a few minutes before the new records are fully propagated on the internet.
 An online [dns checker](https://dnschecker.org/) is a very useful tool to verify that the changes are propagated fully.